Extended Download Service

 Control the behavior of EDS when a customer adds an associated product to their popup storefront cart.

-- On the popup storefront’s settings page, navigate to Integrations > Extended Download Service.
+- On the popup storefront’s settings page, navigate to Developer Tools > Extended Download Service.

 - Select from the following options:

 - Opt Out: When a customer selects an eligible product, FastSpring automatically adds EDS to their cart.
 Customers may choose to remove it from their order.

 - Opt In: FastSpring presents EDS as a product offer which customers can add to their order.

 Store Builder Library

 If you create a custom shopping cart using the Store Builder Library, you can control the behavior of EDS in the same way you would for any product cross-sell offer.
 The product path for the EDS product is SystemExtension.eds.
 You can find an example by inspecting the example SBL cart page.